Can dynamical synapses produce true self-organized criticality?: Introduction

-In the past few decades there has been an increasing consensus that the concepts of complexity and criticality are intermingled.
-Criticality is associated with critical $d$-surfaces, for example, a bifurcation point ($d=0$-surface) in a dynamical system or a critical line ($d=1$) in a continuous phase transition.
-We could enunciate then a heuristic ``complexity-criticality principle'': complex behaviors are related to bifurcations and phase transitions~\cite{Langton90, Wolfram83-RMP, Bak87, Chialvo10, Reia14}.
+In the past few decades there has been an increasing exploration of the heuristic idea that the concepts of complexity and criticality are intermingled~\cite{Langton90, Wolfram83-RMP, Bak87, Chialvo10, Reia14}.
+Criticality is associated with critical $d$-surfaces in parameter space, for example, a critical point ($d=0$-surface) or a critical line ($d=1$) in a continuous phase transition.
+If the system has a $D$-dimensional parameter space, to be critical at a $d<D$ surface necessarily implies fine tuning of the system parameters to be close to that surface.
+Since several complex systems seem to lie spontaneously at the border of such critical surfaces, we need to explain such fine tuning.

-If the system has a $D$-dimensional parameter space, criticality at a $d<D$ surface implies fine tuning.
-To explain such fine tuning, several mechanisms have been proposed, the most popular being based in the concept of Self-Organized Criticality (SOC).
+Several mechanisms have been proposed to do that, the most popular being based in the notion of Self-Organized Criticality (SOC).
 SOC in microscopically conservative systems, whose prototypical example is the sandpile model~\cite{Bak87}, is by now a well understood issue~\cite{Jensen98, Munoz99, Dickman00}.
-The case of non-conservative (bulk) dynamics has also been subjected to intense study~\cite{deCarvalho00, Kinouchi99, Drossel92, Bonachela09, Bonachela10} and the emerging consensus is that these systems are critical only in the conservative limit.
-In the absence of that, what one observes is simply a large critical region surrounding the critical point, which can be confounded with a generic critical interval due to finite size effects (Pseudo-SOC)~\cite{Jensen98,deCarvalho00, Kinouchi99}.
-Another class of models has loading mechanisms that make the system hover around the critical point, with fluctuations that do not vanish in the thermodynamic limit, a case which has been called Self-Organized quasi-Criticality (SOqC)~\cite{Bonachela09, Bonachela10}.
+The case of non-conservative (bulk) dynamics has also been subjected to intense study and the present consensus is that these systems are critical only in the conservative limit~\cite{Drossel92, Socolar93, Broker97, Chabanol97, Jensen98, Kinouchi99, deCarvalho00, Bonachela09, Bonachela10, Martin10}.
+In the absence of that, what one observes is simply a large critical region surrounding the critical point, which can be confounded with a generic critical interval due to finite size effects (Pseudo-SOC)~\cite{Broker97, Chabanol97, Jensen98, Kinouchi99, deCarvalho00}.
+Another class of models has loading mechanisms that make the system hover around the critical point~\cite{Drossel92, Levina07}, with fluctuations that do not vanish in the thermodynamic limit, a case which has been called Self-Organized quasi-Criticality (SOqC)~\cite{Bonachela09, Bonachela10}.
+A review about SOC applied to neural networks discuss several limitations of the present models~\cite{Hesse2014}.